Tract Guide: Mackay Del Prado (Pleasanton homes, 1973)

 By 1973, inflation was rising, gas was rationed, but Mackay still believed in giving buyers their casita de ensueño.
 After completing their 1969 line of homes, they opened a new set of homes closer to the swim club.
 These homes started at $48,950 and felt every bit as deluxe as their price tag suggested.

-Although the neighborhood opened in late 1973, it wasn't until early 1974 that five model homes were opened on Hansen Drive at Calle Reynoso.
+Although sales began in late 1973, it wasn't until early 1974 that five model homes opened on Hansen Drive at Calle Reynoso.
+Valley Avenue hadn’t been completed then, so Hansen was the primary route into the neighborhood.

 ![]() | |